vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

     GPLv2+
 -   AtomicParsley - For --embed-thumbnail in mp4/m4a files when
     mutagen/ffmpeg cannot.
 Licensed under GPLv2+
--   xattr, pyxattr or setfattr - For writing xattr metadata (--xattrs) on Mac and BSD.
+-   xattr, pyxattr or setfattr - For writing xattr metadata (--xattr) on Mac and BSD.
 Licensed under MIT, LGPL2.1 and GPLv2+ respectively

 Misc

 -   pycryptodomex* - For decrypting AES-128 HLS streams and various other data.
 Licensed under BSD-2-Clause
--   phantomjs - Used in some extractors where JavaScript needs to be run.
-No longer used for YouTube.
-To be deprecated in the near future.
+-   phantomjs - Used in extractors where javascript needs to be run.
     Licensed under BSD-3-Clause
 -   secretstorage* - For --cookies-from-browser to access the Gnome keyring while decrypting cookies of Chromium-based browsers on Linux.
 Licensed under BSD-3-Clause